1. Activate NetID

 Enrollment appointments are published by the Office of the Registrar in late March/early April for summer and fall enrollment, and early November for spring enrollment.
-You may view your earliest enrollment date and time within the Course Search and Enroll tile in MyUW.
-Note, it may take up to 24 hours after you’ve been admitted for your enrollment appointment to be assigned and populate in your MyUW.
+View your earliest enrollment date and time within the Course Search and Enroll tile in MyUW.
+Note, it may take up to 24 hours after you’ve been admitted for your enrollment appointment to appear in your MyUW.

 Most courses involve both a lecture and a discussion section (lab courses will include a lab section).
 Make sure that the lecture, discussion, and lab if applicable, all fit into your schedule.
 Once you find a section that works for you, add the course to your Shopping Cart.